 Accessory Homestay providers are required to obtain Business License and a Transient Occupancy Tax (TOT) accounts (County Code Chapter 40) from the Commissioner of Revenue.
 For more information about taxes and/or a business license, contact the Business Tax Division of the Office of the Commissioner of the Revenue.

 For an Accessory Homestay Permit, there is no fee at this time.
-However, fees are being proposed as part of the Fiscal Year 2018 budget, which becomes effective July 1, 2017.
+However, starting July 1, 2017, the filing fee will be $63.